Maurice Fayolle: Early years

-Fayolle was born in Paris.
-During the early 1930s he became a frequent visitor to the library of the Co-operative Union at Amiens (founded by libertarian anarchists at the start of 1900).
-Here he became involved with the Amiens Union of Anarchists.
-He began to contribute to the anarchist newspaper "Le Libertaire" a regular column under the heading "Réflexe du passant".
+Fayolle was born in Paris, and during the early 1930s he became a frequent visitor to the library of the Co-operative Union at Amiens (founded by libertarian anarchists at the start of 1900).
+Here, he became involved with the Amiens Union of Anarchists, and began to contribute to the anarchist newspaper "Le Libertaire", a regular column under the heading "Réflexe du passant".

 After the war

 War ended, formally, in May 1945 but the Paris region had already been liberated the previous summer.
 Fayolle settled in Versailles where he joined in the reconstruction of the Libertarian Movement which towards the end of 1945 became the Anarchist Federation.
 Between 1945 and 1952 he took on the secretaryship for internal relations, and then, in 1950, that for external relations.
 However, he was opposed to the de facto power seizure by Georges Fontenis and early in 1953 he was excluded from the Anarchist Federation.

 Fontenis take-over had been quickly followed by a name change to Communist Libertarian Federation.
 Fayolle then worked with Maurice Joyeux to create a new Anarchist Federation, and, starting in October 1954, a supporting newspaper, "Le Monde libertaire".
 A delegate at most of the federation's congresses, he was able to build a thesis of "organised worker anarchism".
 During the Algerian War of Independence, he repeatedly wrote in support of the anti-colonialist struggle, but also warned against the perils of a "nationalist revolution" leading to the emergence of a new hegemonistic bourgeoisie.